novuhq/inbox-playground/README.md

 bun dev
 ```

-2. Insert your Novu secret key
+2. Update the .env file.

 2. Run the backend server: